CONFERENCE SCHEDULE

 SCIENCE AND INNOVATION IN THE SERVICE OF THE BALTIC SEA SECURITY: DIGITAL BALTIC AS A DEVELOPMENT DIRECTION

-• ⚬ Identification of technological gaps and potential research topics.
+• ⚬ Technology gaps and the potential scientific topics.

 • ⚬ International scientific cooperation (collaboration platforms and tools, funding, knowledge exchange).